nus-cs2103-AY2223S2/ip/docs/README.md

 ### `friend` - Adds a contact to the contact list.

-Adds a given contact to the list of contacts
+Adds a given contact to the list of contact

+In the format

+friend name handphonenumber

 Example of usage: